Estimate Time12 min

 Key takeaways

-• For people closer to retirement, consider using as many tax-advantaged accounts as possible to help boost your readiness for retirement.
+• Consider using as many tax-advantaged accounts as possible to help boost your readiness for retirement.
 For instance: investing in a 401(k), an IRA, and a health savings account (HSA).

 • Think about ways to beat inflation, control health care costs, and consider sources of predictable income such as Social Security, a pension, or an income annuity to cover essential expenses.